Internet in Romania: Broadband Internet access

-4.8% Coaxial cable,0.2% other.
+4.8% coaxial cable and 0.2% other.

-In Romania, broadband internet has been available since 2000, through coaxial cable, first from Kappa (now owned by UPC) and currently from RCS&RDS and UPC.
+In Romania, broadband internet has been available since 2000, through coaxial cable, first from Kappa (now owned by UPC) and currently from DIGI and UPC.
 Recent speeds range between 10 Mbit/s and 1000 Mbit/s for household targeted plans, and the data traffic is unmetered.

-However, the most popular broadband services are provided by micro-ISPs (known locally as "reţea de bloc/reţea de cartier" (Block/Neighborhood Networks)) with 50 to 3000 customers each.
+However, the most popular broadband services are provided by micro-ISPs (known locally as "rețea de bloc/rețea de cartier" (block/neighborhood networks)) with 50 to 3000 customers each.
 These ISPs usually provide their services through Ethernet over twisted pair, with a number of particularities and peculiarities: most were grassroot organizations and still have a feeling of community between subscribers and the management, speeds are usually divided in three categories: "LAN", "Metropolitan" and "International" with Metropolitan meaning a limited number of networks with which the micro-ISP has a peering agreement and sometimes the cable internet providers.
 Generally, for such broadband connections, speeds are 1000 Mbit/s locally, 1-100 Mbit/s metro and 256-2048 kbit/s International.
-Some of these micro-ISP function completely legally, while others (generally the smaller ones) are organized informally in something like a permanent LAN party.
+Some of these micro-ISP function completely legally, while others (generally the smaller ones) are organized informally and are similar to a permanent LAN party.
 Many of these micro-ISPs formed organizations to represent their common interests and provide for integration of services (one such organization is Interlan, covering the whole of Bucharest).
-Speeds, uptime, quality of service are generally not guaranteed, and while the biggest networks offer high quality connections and / 30 Mbit/s upload international technical support, for the smallest ones, there is even the risk of network cards burning because of lightning strikes and badly insulated network infrastructure.
+Speeds, uptime, quality of service are generally not guaranteed, and while the biggest networks offer high quality connections and 30 Mbit/s upload international technical support, for the smallest ones, there is even the risk of network cards burning because of lightning strikes and badly insulated network infrastructure.

-For business use, services are usually provided through fiber optics or less often, radio.
+For business use, services are usually provided through fiber optics or, less often, radio.
 Companies providing such services are providing very flexible and negotiable plans also based on the Metropolitan/International distinction.
 Usually prices and bandwidths are fully negotiable, with the micro-ISPs discussed above being influential resellers.
 There is very strong competition, with no peering between many such companies (again requiring a lot of traffic to be routed through international routes) and not even access to another's fiber-optics infrastructure (leading to the existence, in some cases, of over 25 fiber optics cables on the same street, hanging from the same pole).
 As such many companies have two separate providers for basically the same services.

 DSL has been an option since late 1990s but is a less popular choice compared to the other offers because it is slightly more expensive.
 It has a great coverage (more than 650 cities and towns).
-Nowadays most other providers prefer to use Optical Fiber.
+Nowadays most other providers prefer to use optical fiber.